Maasea/Rebt/README.md

 - To enable it to start with windows, place the file or a shortcut in the startup folder

 ### Configuration

+The configuration file will be generated automatically when a Razer device is detected.
+You can change the icon style and update interval by editing it.

 ```
 [DEFAULT]